seriaati/embed-fixer/README.md

 ## Database Migrations

 Changes to the database schema can be found in `/migrations/embed_fixer`.
-To apply the changes, run `aerich upgrade` (only supports PostgreSQL).
+To apply the changes, run `aerich upgrade` (only supports PostgreSQL; for other databases like SQLite, you need to migrate manually).

 ## Docker